marekbrze/categorized-raycast-extensions/README.md

 [xQc](https://www.raycast.com/Aayush9029/xqc) by Aayush9029 - Search and Explore Vods for twitch.tv/xqc

+[YAFW](https://www.raycast.com/pablopunk/yafw) by pablopunk - Yet Another FFMPEG Wrapper.
+Compress videos easily from Raycast.
+Zero config.
+From your clipboard, or the Finder.

 [Yandex Music](https://www.raycast.com/alexstrnik/yandex-music) by alexstrnik - Control the Yandex Music tab in browser with your keyboard.

 [YouTube](https://www.raycast.com/tonka3000/youtube) by tonka3000 - Search Videos, Channels, and more...